osmarks/potatOS/README.md

 It's also not really documented.
 Fun!
 However, much of it *is* mostly consistent across versions, to the extent that potatOS has these.

-Here's a list of some of the more useful and/or consistently available functions:
+Here's a list of some of the more useful and/or consistently available functions (TODO UPDATE):

 - `potatOS.add_log(message: string, ...formattingArgs: any)` - add a line to the log file - supports `string.format`-style formatting
 - `potatOS.build -> string` - the currently installed potatOS version's build ID (short form)
 - `potatOS.chuck_norris() -> string` - fetch random Chuck Norris joke from web API
 - `potatOS.fortune() -> string` - fetch random `fortune` from web API
 - `potatOS.evilify()` - mess up 1 in 10 keypresses
-- `potatOS.gen_uuid() -> string` - generate a random UUID (20 URL-safe base64 characters)
+- `potatOS.gen_uuid() -> string` - generate a random UUID (20 URL-safe base64 characters) (not actually a spec-compliant UUID)
 - `potatOS.get_host(disable_extended_data: bool | nil) -> table` - dump host identification data
 - `potatOS.get_location() -> number, number, number | nil` - get GPS location, if available.
 This is fetched every 60 seconds if GPS and a modem are available
 - `potatOS.init_screens()` - reset palettes to default